ZhiyuanYao/FeynmanDraw/README.md

 # FeynmanDraw
-A Tikz macro to draw high-quality Feynman diagrams in condensed matter physics
+A Tikz macro for easily drawing high-quality Feynman diagrams and a fortran program to automatically draw Feynamn diagrams in condensed matter physics.

 ## src